DSJacq/TAE/README.md

 - Turning Tweets into Knowledge: An Introduction to Text Analytics
 - Man vs Machine: How IB Built a Jeopardy Champion
 - Predictive Coding: Bringing Text Analytics to the Courtroom
-- Detecting Vandalims on Wikipedia
+- Detecting Vandalism on Wikipedia
 - Automating Reviews in Medicine
 - Separating SPAM from HAM (Part 1)
 - Separating SPAM from HAM (Part 2)